Tip #664: Staff Development Options

 It’s all to do with the training: you can do a lot if you’re properly trained.”
 Queen Elizabeth II

-Staff development is defined as the improvement of the knowledge and skills of employees within an organization by providing them with training.
+We define staff development as the improvement of the knowledge and skills of employees within an organization by providing them with training.

 Staff Development Conducted within the Organization